JonathanWoollett-Light/static-la/README.md

  now both the number of rows and columns are known at compile time.
 This then allows this infomation to propagate through your program providing excellent compile time checking.

-That being said...
-I made this in a weekend and there is a tiny amount of functionality.

 An example of how types will propagate through a program:
 ```rust
 use static_la::*;